Lake, Montana Air Quality

 What This Means for Lake County Residents

-Lake, Montana has received an Air Quality Grade of B (77/100) based on a decade of EPA monitoring data.
+Lake, Montana has received an Air Quality Grade of B (77/100) based on a decade of monitoring data from the EPA's air quality monitoring program.
 The current median AQI of 13 falls in the "Good" range.